-Outside of the academic setting, I enjoy spending time with my wife and daughter, especially hiking and camping.
+Outside of the academic setting, I enjoy spending time with my wife and kids, especially hiking and camping.
 I also enjoy nature photography, and I’m slowly trying to develop competency in woodworking.

 Ph.D. in Ecology, The Pennsylvania State University, University Park, PA, May 2014